 Bees and other pollinators love the flowers, however; so they’re not wasted at all.
 Harvest early in the day after the dew has dried but before the sun gets too high.

 How to Use Oregano Infused Honey

 In short, infused honey can be used as a replacement for plain honey.
 This infused honey is going to have the oregano flavor however and it might not be as pleasant of a flavor in that homemade baklava.

 Oregano has many medicinal benefits as well.
-Be sure to throw a dollop of oregano infused honey in sweet and sour dishes to give everyone at home a little immune-system boost during cold and flu season.
+Be sure to throw a dollop of oregano infused honey in sweet and sour dishes to give everyone at home a little immune-system boost during col and flu season.
 Dissolve a tablespoon in hot water to help soothe upset stomachs and even ease a headache.

 Before summer is over harvest some oregano, either homegrown or from a local source, and start infusing some honey for a delightful and medicinal ingredient to stock in your pantry.

 - Fill a jar half full of fresh oregano leaves (1/4 full if using dried oregano).

 - Cover the herbs and fill the jar to within 1″ of the top with liquid honey.

 - Give it a good stir, removing any air bubbles from the jar.